sonic-net/SONiC/doc/fault_management/fault_mgmt_infra_HLD.md

 # Objective
 Objective of producing this document is two-fold:

-   a) Every SONiC NOS deployement may not have External Controller to take the action upon fault occurence.
+   a) Every SONiC NOS deployment may not have External Controller to take the action upon fault occurence.
-      In that case, expects SONiC (with its underlying platform) to take the required action to recover the system/chassis from the fault.
+      In that case, SONiC (with its underlying platform) is expected to take the required action to recover the system/chassis from the fault.

    b) Platform supplied 'Fault-Action Policy table' has a holistic/system-level view of the platform (chassis/board/HWSKU)
       and can gauge the right action required to recover from the fault.